yagizerlc/protocol_yagiz_github/Day 3: Metagenomics.md

 - MetaBAT2

 2- How many Archeal bins do you get that are of High Quality?
 How many Bacterial bins do you get that are of High Quality?
-- 0 Archeal bins in high-quality,
+- 0 Archeal bins in high-quality, 13 Bacterial bins with high-quality